Freight Shipping from Oklahoma City to New York City

 How much does it cost to ship freight from Oklahoma City to New York City?

-Full truckload (FTL) rates from Oklahoma City, OK to New York City, NY currently range from $3,702-$4,563 for a standard dry van load over the 1,722-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to New York City, NY currently range $3,702-$4,563 (roughly $2.15-$2.65 per mile over 1,722 miles).
 LTL shipments typically cost $1,147-$1,864 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to New York City?